“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Modern healthcare professionals require a range of skills and values and our practice partners and tutors will help you to gain experience of a range of midwifery care scenarios designed to develop your skills in a safe and supportive environment.

-Your studies will be split with 50% dedicated to theory and 50% committed to practice placements at Bolton NHS Foundation Trust; for instance, at the Princess Anne Maternity Unit at Royal Bolton Hospital, the Ingleside Birth and Community Centre in Salford or at home births (please note, considerable travelling may be required).
-As you progress through the course, we’ll guide and encourage you to draw on your practice placement experience while studying theory, and apply the theory learned to your practice while on placement, so that you can understand how the two complement each other.
+Your studies will be split with 50% dedicated to theory and 50% committed to practice learning experience at our partner NHS Foundation Trusts (please note, considerable travelling may be required).
+As you progress through the course, we’ll guide and encourage you to draw on your practice learning experience while studying theory, and apply the theory you’ve learned to your practice, so that you can understand how the two complement each other.

 We’ll work to help you gain key transferable skills including the ability to work independently, adapt to changing circumstances, work in teams and groups, and listen and respond to service users from a diverse population.
 You’ll also be encouraged to develop planning and time management, rational decision making, critical thinking, physical assessment and communication skills during your studies.
 We aim for you to develop into a midwife who understands and appreciates the needs of women, babies and their families and carers, who is compassionate, kind and empathetic, and who respects and supports the woman’s privacy, dignity and individuality.